East Carolina vs. Navy NCAA Football Odds, Plays and Insights | November 20, 2021

 Navy Stats and Trends

-- Navy has played nine games, with five wins against the spread.

-- The Midshipmen have been underdogs by 4 points or more eight times this year and are 5-3 ATS in those games.
+- So far this season, the Midshipmen have been installed as underdogs by a 4-point margin or more eight times and are 5-3 ATS in those contests.

-- Navy's games this season have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).
+- Navy's games this year have hit the over on three of nine set point totals (33.3%).

 - The Midshipmen have turned the ball over seven times, 12 fewer times than the Pirates have forced turnovers (19).